intel/neural-compressor/docs/source/quantization.md

 ## Get Started

-The design philosophy of the quantization interface of Intel(R) Neural Compressor is easy-of-use.
+The design philosophy of the quantization interface of ONNX Neural Compressor is easy-of-use.
 It requests user to provide `model`, `calibration dataloader`, and `evaluation function`.
 Those parameters would be used to quantize and tune the model.

 `model` is the framework model location or the framework model object.